Space-Axolotl/Event-Horizon/content/2. Game mechanics/Ship Roles.md

 **_Deep Scan_:** If your ship is equipped with sensors, you can use your action to order a deep scan of a specific object of interest within range of the sensors.
 This allows you to make an Intelligence (Investigation) check to examine that object.

 **_Fire at Will_:** You use your action to declare a barrage.
 One gunner of your choice can then use its reaction to make one attack with a ship weapon.

-Full Speed Ahead.
-You use your action to push the engines.
-The pilot can then use its reaction to move the ship half its movement within the cone of movemen
+**_Full Speed Ahead_:** You use your action to push the engines.
+The pilot can then use its reaction to move the ship half its movement within the cone of movement

 ## Dogfighter
 You deploy in a lighter, more maneuverable vessel to disable enemy fighters and target the vital locations of hostile ships.
 You can use your action to launch your fighter-sized ship from the main ship or to dock with it while you are adjacent to it.
 You can only switch roles while your fighter is docked with the main ship.
 Once launched, you can move your fighter's entire speed on its turn and use your action to fire its weapons.
 Movement and weapon attacks follow the same rules as the ***Pilot’s Move action*** and the ***Gunner’s Open Fire action***, except that moving your fighter doesn't require an action.
 You can also take the ***Pilot’s Dogfighting action***.
 If your fighter drops to 0 hit points and is destroyed, you can use your reaction to eject from the craft in a life pod to survive the explosion.